dernyn/rtl8812au/README.md

 # rtl8812au

+**WARNING: DO NOT USE THIS FORK, USE gordboy/rtl8812au INSTEAD**

+See old-5.1.5 branch for previous version (one that was here earlier) of this driver.

 ## Realtek 8812AU driver version 5.2.9

 Works fine with Ubuntu 17.04 Zesty 4.10 kernel.
 Also now tested and working fine on 4.11, 4.12 and 4.13-rc1, after recent commits.